 Websites that sell masks with antiviral coatings often don’t provide much or any information on how the masks were tested for effectiveness or safety, according to the Associated Press.
-Until the masks can be tested and studied by government-approved independent sources, we can’t know if they are any safer or potentially harmful.
+These masks haven’t been tested and studied by government-approved independent sources.
+Until then we can’t know if they are any safer or potentially harmful.
 This isn’t ideal as one of these masks can often cost much more than a pack of N95 masks.

 It can take years to test and design new mask technology that is proven to add more protection.
-In short, masks that incorporate antiviral coatings may very well add protection to masks, but we won’t know until that is proven with studies.
+Simply, masks that incorporate antiviral coatings may very well add protection to masks.
+We won’t know until that is proven by studies.

 Which Masks Work Best Against COVID-19?

-N95 masks offer formidable protection against COVID-19 as they have the ability to remove 95% or more of airborne particles.
+N95 masks offer formidable protection against COVID-19 as they have the ability to remove 95% or more airborne particles.
 The medical-grade N95 mask’s dramatic ability to fight droplets from COVID-19 makes it a powerful way to protect yourself.
 When in short supply, the N95 masks are best reserved for those who have the most need for it, such as individuals in high-risk categories for the virus and medical professionals.
-The N95 mask is not meant to be worn too many times and should be retired after two or three uses.
+The N95 mask is not meant to be worn too many times.
+It should be retired after two or three uses.

 What Doesn’t Work